 Current feedlot environments are unable to meet the animal’s innate need to access pasture for grazing and for resting and lying, particularly at night.
 Feedlots provide cattle with opportunities for social interaction but are otherwise barren and provide little to no opportunity for engagement with the environment, such as foraging behaviours and other physical activities.
 Although further research is required in this area, it is possible that cattle in feedlots experience boredom through lack of activity and/or an enriching environment.
 To meet the behavioural needs of cattle and contribute positively to their mental state, cattle should have the choice to access pasture for grazing, resting, and ruminating.

-An enriched environment in which all the necessary elements are provided to ensure an animal’s physical and mental health, including a sense of control (i.e., choice), will contribute to cattle in feedlots having a good quality of life.
+For cattle to have a good quality of life, they must have an enriched environment in which all the necessary elements are provided to ensure their physical and mental health, including a sense of control (i.e., choice).

 Blakebrough-Hall C, McMeniman JP, González LA (2020) An evaluation of the economic effects of bovine respiratory disease on animal performance, carcass traits, and economic outcomes in feedlot cattle defined using four BRD diagnosis methods.
 Journal of Animal Science 98(2), skaa005.